 Caudill served as Director of the Georgetown College Newman Center and Assistant Technical Director and Student Supervisor of the Georgetown College Theatre Department.
 He also has experience as Assistant to the Executive Director of Paris-Bourbon County Tourism.

-Caudill brings a wealth of fundraising and programmatic experience to the position from a variety of areas including politics, non-profits, religious organizations, and the arts.
-He has served on a number of boards, including as president of a statewide political organization.
+Caudill brings a wealth of fundraising and programmatic experience to the position from a variety of areas including politics, the non-profit sector, religious organizations, and the arts.
+He has served on a number of boards, including as president of a statewide organization.

 A proud Kentucky Colonel and community engagement advocate, Caudill was named the Maskrafter of the Year by the Georgetown College Theatre Department in 2016.
 He is also a member of Alpha Psi Omega, an honor society for the arts.

 “In this position, I will assist in providing exceptional programming for our patrons but also hope to emphasize that the arts are a major component of economic development in our region,” Caudill said.
 “Arts education is another focus of the HAAA mission.
 My mother has spent over 30 years in the classroom and has demonstrated to me the importance of maintaining the arts in our schools.
 I’ve served in a variety of capacities in the arts, from directing or producing shows to being onstage for more than 50 productions, and look forward to drawing upon those experiences as executive director.”